HodaZamani/HodaZamani.github.io/_projects/1_project.md

     You can also have artistically styled 2/3 + 1/3 images, like these.
 </div>

 <p align="justify">Our project dataset contains medical and demographic information from the targeted Najafabad Population, which we used to develop and test our diagnosis model.
-You can access our dataset at the repository[https://hodazamani.github.io/repositories].</p>
+You can access our dataset at the <a href="https://hodazamani.github.io/repositories">repository</a>.</p>